Ulikaye/church-web-product/README.md

 ## Client customization

-Keep church-specific information in one configuration object where practical:
+To keep church-specific information in one configuration object where practical:
 - church name
 - tagline
 - contact information